aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ### ⚠️ Privacy & Data Security Note

-This tool does not access your personal files, photos, or passwords.
-It only looks at system settings like your computer's name and its connection to our office network.

 **TechLog Solutions** prioritizes employee data privacy.
 This utility is strictly a configuration reader:

 * **Collected Data:** The report only logs baseline system variables including computer name, active user, local IP address, device serial number, Windows version, uptime/last reboot time, and active antivirus status.